MaximeVdh7th/MobSurvivor/README.md

 Import the database from the file heajgame.sql in the "FichiersPartieSecu" folder and name the session heajgame

+the username is root and password is 123AQW

 download Node.js

 open Node.js command prompt